blag/django-secure-mail/README.rst

 ============

-django-secure-mail is a Django reusable app providing a mail backend to send PGP signed and encrypted emails.
-When configured to send PGP encrypted email, the ability for admin users to manage PGP keys is also provided.
+django-secure-mail is a Django reusable app providing a mail backend to send opportunistically signed and encrypted emails using PGP.
+Also provided are models and an admin page to manage uploaded PGP keys.

+Note that the provided backend only signs outgoing mail if the recipient has uploaded a valid public key.
+Users without valid public keys will *not* have their outgoing mail signed or encrypted.

 Dependencies